crbrox/store/README.md

 store
 =====

-Generic key-value store with implementations in Go
+Generic key-value store with implementations in Go.
+Mainly for testing (and learning Go)